johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 The end to end is 19 seconds with ts-node, compared to 14 seconds with Bun.
 So Bun is about 50% faster end to end.
 There's two parts to this; the time taken to compile the code and the time taken to start up.
 We're doing type checking with ts-node; which if deactivated would make a difference.

 However, when you look at the difference between the end to end runtime and code runtime with Bun, it's a mere 0.353 seconds. ts-node clocks in at 2.43 seconds for the same.
 So ts-node is about 6.5 times slower at starting up.
-That's a pretty big difference.
+That's a pretty big difference; it's unlikely that all of this is TypeScript compilation; Node.js is slower at getting going than Bun is.

 ## Conclusion